 Plant Fibre: Cotton and jute are plant fibre.

 Animal fibre: Silk and wool are animal fibre.

-Synthetic fibre- The fibre which are synthesized in industry from simple chemicals obtained from petroleum are called synthetic fibre.
+Synthetic fibre: The fibre which are synthesized in industry from simple chemicals obtained from petroleum are called synthetic fibre.
 Examples: Nylon, Acrylic, Polyester

 In India, cotton is cultivated mainly in Maharashtra, Gujarat, Haryana, Punjab, Rajasthan, Tamil Nadu and Madhya Pradesh.

-Cultivation of cotton: -
+Cultivation of cotton

 Cotton is cultivated in black clayey soil.
 It needs warm climate.
 The sowing of cotton crop is done in early spring.
 Cotton plants are bushy and about 1-2 meters tall.
 The plants start flowering in about 60 days and give whitish - yellow flowers.
 The flowers turn reddish in a few days.
 Flowers slowly grow into spherical walnut-like structures.
 These are called cotton ball.
-Fibre of cotton grow on these seeds.
+Fibres of cotton grow on these seeds.
 After some time green cotton balls turn brown.
 At maturity, the cotton bolls burst open and the white cotton fibre can be seen.

 Ginning: The cotton picked up from the plants has seeds in it.
 The process of removing cotton seeds from pods is called ginning.
 Ginning was traditionally done by hand.
 Now-a-days, machines are used in ginning.

 Spinning: The process of making yarn from fibre is called spinning.
 The raw cotton is supplied to industry in the form of bales.
-Cotton is converted into yarn through the following steps.

 - The raw cotton is loosened and cleaned; to remove straw and dried leaves.